aditya-rajagopal/zfracture/README.md

 The following is the list of features that the engine has and is planned.
 More will be added as time goes on.

 ## Features TODO:
+- [ ] Unified asset management system once the types of resources are defined
 - [ ] Create a command buffer like structure that could accept commands to execute over many frames or defer execution to future frames
 - [ ] Fracture Structure Definiton
     - [x] Basic parser